NEWComplete Guide

 HVAC Tax Credits 2026: Complete Guide to Federal Credits, IRA Rebates & State Incentives

-The Inflation Reduction Act (IRA) tax credits remain in effect through December 31, 2026:
+The Inflation Reduction Act (IRA) tax credits applied to equipment placed in service through December 31, 2025:

-These credits have been the backbone of federal HVAC incentives since the Inflation Reduction Act passed in August 2022.
-They cover heat pumps, central air conditioners, furnaces, boilers, insulation, windows, and geothermal systems.
+These credits were the backbone of federal HVAC incentives since the IRA passed in August 2022.
+They covered heat pumps, central air conditioners, furnaces, boilers, insulation, windows, and geothermal systems through their effective period.

 Important

 "Placed in service" is the key date.
 The IRS defines this as the date your equipment is fully installed and operational — not when you signed a contract, placed an order, or made a payment.
-Equipment must be installed and operational by December 31, 2026 to qualify for 2026 tax credits.
+Equipment had to be installed and operational by December 31, 2025 to qualify for the 25C credit.
+Equipment installed in 2026 does not qualify, regardless of when it was purchased.

 Timeline of Key Changes